bnss-vaquita/auth-server/README.md

 # auth-server
-A simple OAuth2-compliant authentication server, built as part of the Building Networked Systems Security (EP2520) course @ KTH.
+A simple OAuth2-compliant authorization server, built as part of the Building Networked Systems Security (EP2520) course @ KTH.

 ## Testing
 In order to test, you will need a public/private pair of RSA keys.
 The keys for this project are encrypted using black box.